LaurentArtusio/elk_docker/README.md

 ## Running the stack

-From the project directory, type ``docker-compose up``
+From the project root directory, type ``docker-compose up``

 This command builds both the Elasticsearch and Kibana containers before running them.
-So the first run can take some time.
+So the first run takes some time.

 ## Project files
 - The ``elasticsearch.yml`` and ``kibana.yml`` files serve as configuration files for Elasticsearch and Kibana, respectively.